python/devguide/parser.rst

 new rules to the grammar you cannot correctly compile and execute Python anymore.
 This makes it a bit challenging to debug when something goes wrong, specially when making experiments.

-For this reason, is a good idea to experiment first by generating a Python parser.
+For this reason it is a good idea to experiment first by generating a Python parser.
 To do this, you can go to the :file:`Tools/peg_generator/` directory on the CPython repository and manually call the parser generator by executing:

 .. code-block:: shell